Beatrix-droid/Broadband-reviews-NLP/README.md

 The dataset (contained in raw_data.csv)using the scrape.py script  was scraped off of the internet and is a collection of the most recent reviews for an unnamed company.
 These reviews were scraped using the scrape.py script.

-the structure of the files in the project is teh following:
+the structure of the files in the project is the following:

 * /data contains all the data in forms of csv files in all its different stages of processing